Article updated: November 10, 2021

 Measure your success

-Success looks different for each brand, but there are a few key indicators to look for when measuring the effectiveness of your employee advocacy strategy.
-Typically, your goals are to increase your brand awareness, increase traffic to your website, and create more engagement with your customers.
-You may also have more marketing-specific goals such as increased hotel bookings, more likes and follows, or higher foot traffic to a brick-and-mortar outlet.
+For your employee advocacy strategy to be effective, you should consider a few key indicators.
+Your goals are to increase your brand awareness, increase traffic to your website, and create more customer engagement.
+You may also have more marketing-specific goals such as increased hotel bookings, or more likes and follows.

 Set clear, quantifiable goals that you can clearly measure through Analytics or your own internal business measures.
 Amplify measures post impact and adoption as well as engagement for Facebook, Twitter, and LinkedIn.
 Viewing these metrics will give you a good idea of how your posts are being received, which platforms need more support, and how new strategies are working.

-Following are some things you might want to look for when reviewing your Amplify metrics.
+Some things you might want to look for when reviewing your Amplify metrics:

 |Goal||Performance metrics||How to view results|